Mark Kilby Co-Owner Luray Zoo A Rescue Zoo

 Christine Kilby Co-Owner Luray Zoo A Rescue Zoo

-Christine is a mother of two beautiful girls and third child on the way.Christine has had a love and passion for animals since she was a child.
+Christine is a mother of three beautiful girls and fourth child on the way.Christine has had a love and passion for animals since she was a child.
 As a child she would visit many zoos, and enjoyed watching and studying the animals.
 She would enjoy the many educational talks at the different zoos, and learning how they were trying to help certain species of animals that were fighting the threat of extinction.
 Christine decided she wanted to help animals, and to teach people how important these amazing creatures that she herself loved so much.
 Christine has attended college and has obtained the knowledge and experience in the fields of: Biology, Zoology, Herpetology, Primatology, Ethology, Anthropology, Sociology, and Psychology....
 Today Christine and her husband Mark own and run the Luray Zoo.
 She as well as Mark maintain, feed, and care for all the animals that call Luray Zoo home.
 Christine is always out and about in the zoo, along with her two young daughters Nala and Amira!
 Christine hopes everyone enjoys all the animals and is as excited to see them as she is every single day, to learn about them, and how to save them so future generations can enjoy their great splendor.

 "The world in itself is fragile, as well as the inhabitants that live on it, but I believe through conservation and education we can still make this world a great place for humans and animals to coexist together, and to save many species of animals from vanishing forever."
 Christine Kilby.